 Materials & Methods

 Common garden and plant trait sampling.
-To isolate the effects of coastal willow (Salix hookeriana) genetic variation on the plant-insect food web, we used a common garden experiment consisting of 26 different willow genotypes (13 males; 13 females), located at Humboldt Bay National Wildlife Refuge (HBNWR) (40°40'53"N, 124°12'4"W) near Loleta, California, USA.
+To isolate the effects of coastal willow (S. hookeriana) genetic variation on the plant-insect food web, we used a common garden experiment consisting of 26 different willow genotypes (13 males; 13 females), located at Humboldt Bay National Wildlife Refuge (HBNWR) (40°40'53"N, 124°12'4"W) near Loleta, California, USA.
 Willow genotypes were collected from a single population of willows growing around Humboldt Bay.
 This common garden was planted in February 2009 with 25 clonal replicates (i.e. stem cuttings) of each willow genotype in a completely randomized design in two hectares of a former cattle pasture at HBNWR.
 Willows in our garden begin flowering in February and reach their peak growth in early August.
 During this study, willows had reached 2 - 4 m in height.
 Further details on the genotyping and planting of the common garden are available in (19) .

 To identify the plant traits that determine resistance to galling insects, we measured 40 different traits associated with leaf quality (36 traits) and plant architecture (4 traits).
 Each of these 40 traits exhibited significant broad-sense heritable variation (i.e. proportion of variance due to willow genotype) (mean leaf quality H2 = 0.72; mean architecture H2 = 0.27; range of H2 for all traits = 0.15 - 0.97).
 For further details on how these willow traits were sampled and quantified, see methods in (19).
 We then reduced these 40 traits into 13 composite traits that had a negligible degree of multicollinearity using either principle components analysis (PCA), sequential regression (residuals of one trait after accounting for correlation between two traits), or removing one trait from a pair of highly correlated traits (details on methods in 19).
 The final set of leaf quality traits included salicylates/tannins PC1, flavones/flavonols PC1-2, phenolic acids PC1-2, flavanones/flavanonols PC1 (Table S3 of 19), Carbon : Nitrogen (C:N), water content, specific leaf area (residuals from water content), and trichome density.
 The final set of plant architecture traits included plant size, plant height (residuals from plant size), and foliage density (residuals from plant size).